RicCastelhano/riccastelhano.github.io/aboutme.md

 load ""
 ~~~

-I still remember the sound.
-Some games took up to 20 minutes to load—the anticipation built while we waited, and the successful loading was never guaranteed.
+I still remember the command line to load games.
+Ohh and the so characteristic sound.
+Some games took up to 20 minutes to load.
+The anticipation skyrocketed while we waited.
+And it was not 100% guaranteed that the game would load successfully.

-From computer games to creative code, it took more than 15 years to happen.
 I went to university to pursue a degree in mathematics.
 Only to discover that I would choose computer programming as my profession.
 To be honest, the curiosity of how games where made was ever there.

+But the jump from computer games to creative coding took more than 15 years to happen.

 I started playing with ActionScript, and the ease of creating interactions and small games struck me.
+Small games, physical interactions, and incredible installations were really simple to attain.

-Looking back into the memory lane, I landed a full-time Flash Developer job and a part-time gig as a trainer.
+Looking back into the memory lane, it allowed me to land a full-time Flash Developer job and a part-time gig as an instructor.
 After a while, I became acquainted with bigger stages when I started receiving regular invitations from Microsoft and Adobe to be a keynote speaker.

+Professionally, I kept going after more significant challenges.
+That approach took me from a frontend developer to a backend developer to a team leader, a Manager, and a CTO.

-Professionaly, I kept going after bigger challenges.
-Ultimately, more than two decades after, I'm managing and leading development teams.
+More than two decades later, I'm managing and leading development teams in the big "Streaming Wars"

 It has been quite a ride, to be honest.

-I hope to share with you all some of my enthusiasm about Creative Coding.
+In a full circle, I hope to share with you all some of my enthusiasm for creative coding.